Table Of Contents

 So, will Narendra Modi retire soon?

-The mystery is unraveled: no signs point to an exit.
+The mystery is unraveled: no signs are pointing to an exit.

 From BJP denials to Modi’s drive, the story makes it clear he is in it for the long haul, steering India toward big dreams.

-We have loved digging into this for you, and we hope you are as fascinated as we are!
+We have thoroughly enjoyed exploring this topic for you, and we hope you are as fascinated as we are!

 Check out our other posts for political, cultural, and beyond scoops.